Halal slaughter becomes political issue in France

 Some European animal rights campaigners say that the Islamic halal and Jewish kosher rules for ritual slaughter are less humane than standard European practice, because they ban the practice of stunning animals before they are killed.

-"This polemic requires us to call for more transparency," Frederic Freund, director of a group called Aid to Animals in Abattoirs OABA.L, told RTL radio during a call-in programme.
+"This polemic requires us to call for more transparency," Frederic Freund, director of a group called Aid to Animals in Abattoirs (OABA), told RTL radio during a call-in programme.

 Halal meat, slaughtered according to Islamic norms, is a booming market in France and growing demand for it on school, hospital and company canteen menus has already caused tension and misunderstandings between Muslims and non-Muslims.